fiee/generic_django_project/README.rst

 Issues
 ------

 I’m trying to keep this current and to implement what I learn from my actual projects and best practice advise.
 But since I mostly do other things than starting new django projects, I’m always far behind.

 * While I try to adhere to best practices, there are probably security holes - use at your own risk.
 * Since I update this template after experiences with my actual sites, the commits are often not atomic.
 * I handle migrations wrongly, will try to fix soon.
 * pip-installed requirements are not fixed on a version.
 * I could also support runit_, but I didn't want to replace init.
-* I’m not using daemontools_ any more, so its configuration is outdated.

 -------
 Details
 -------

 * gunicorn runs internally on an unix socket, because I find file locations easier to control than server ports.
 * I’m integrating Let’s Encrypt certificates and automating their renewal.
 * My nginx settings get an A+ rating at SSLLabs_